Setup a GIT server on macOS

 $ brew update

-brew install git
+$ brew install git

-2. Setting UP a local GIT server
+Setting UP GIT server

 - Add a